ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Go to <ui-path> Settings > Themes > Edit Quick CSS</ui-path>.

-* Find the css variables `--accentcolor`, `--accentcolor2` and change them to your needs.
+* Find the CSS Variables `--accentcolor`, `--accentcolor2` and change them to your needs.

 * You may want to play around with them to find the right balance.